info-arena/ARENA_img/README.md

-# ARENA_img
-Diagrams and images used in the ARENA materials
+This GitHub repo hosts the diagrams and images used for the ARENA 3.0 materials.